magpie15/data-science-portfolio/README.md

 ## Instructions for Running Jupyter Notebooks Locally
 1. Install dependencies using requirements.txt.
 2. Run notebooks as usual by using a jupyter notebook server, Vscode etc

+## Contents

+- ### Data Analysis
+   -__R__

+   - [Clustering of Credit Card Holder Behaviour](Credit Card Clustering with R.ipynb): I attempt to understand through thorough analysis of the credit card holder dataset, the patterns of behaviour of about 9000 credit card holders.
+K-Means Clustering is used to better compress and summarize the dataset.
+After reducing its complexity, the dataset is further analysed for further insights.